I. Uniform Motion Calendar

 Orders Specially Setting Hearings.

 All Specially Set Hearings are set by Court Order (not by Notice of Hearing alone) and cannot be canceled except by further Court Order, unless the matter is settled (with an agreed order submitted to the Court), or the motion is withdrawn (with a copy of the notice of withdrawal furnished to the Court).
 Any motions for cancellation or continuance of a specially set hearing must be set on UMC.
 Once the date is scheduled on the online system, a proposed order will be generated automatically and submitted to the Judicial Assistant for review.
-Please ensure that your order includes the date of the hearing, the time of the hearing, the time reserved for hearing, and the full title of the motion, the docket number and/or file date of the motion.
+Please ensure that your order is submitted upon your reservation and includes the date of the hearing, the time of the hearing, the time reserved for hearing, and the full title of the motion including the docket number and/or file date of the motion.
 If necessary, please mark whether the hearing is evidentiary or non-evidentiary and/or whether a party will be appearing by telephone.
 Further, Judge Goodman requires exact certifications as required by Local Rule 4 to be included in the order.
 A copy of the Motion should also be attached upon upload and/or mailed to the Court otherwise in advance of the hearing.

 Materials in Support of Specially Set Matters.